hvianna/audioMotion.js/docs/users-manual.md

 **Zoom In** | Image is initially centered on the canvas and slowly zooms in as the song plays **Zoom Out** | Image is initially enlarged at 200% and slowly zooms out as the song plays

-You can cycle through the available options using the **Shift + B** keyboard shortcut.

-Effects can be selectively disabled in [Config - Background Image Fit options](#configuration).
+Effects can be selectively disabled in [Configuration > Background Image Fit](#background-image-fit-options).

 !> The **Warp Drive** and **Wormhole** effects may degrade performance on some graphics cards.